 New Build

-Have we really improved on those WWII designs?
+Have we improved on those WWII designs?

 Utilise modern materials like honeycomb aluminium panels and ‘off the shelf’ run-flat bicycle tyres, but none of those older designs has all that much room for improvement.